59de44955ebd/Win-SSHFS-Mounter/README.md

 # Win-SSHFS-Mounter

 Win-SSHFS-Mounter is a small System Tray application for Windows that allows to mount and unmount [SSHFS](https://github.com/libfuse/sshfs) Drives.
 It depends on [WinFsp](https://winfsp.dev/).
-Other than that it has no more dependancies, it does **not** use [sshfs-win](https://github.com/winfsp/sshfs-win), but instead a bundled unaltered version of [Cygwin](https://www.cygwin.com/)'s SSHFS.
+Other than that it has no more dependancies, it does **not** use [sshfs-win](https://github.com/winfsp/sshfs-win), but instead bundled unaltered versions of [Cygwin](https://www.cygwin.com/)'s ssh and sshfs.

 ## Setup and usage